-Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Group and the amount of the revenue can be reliably measured.
-Revenue is measured at the fair value of the consideration received, excluding discounts and sales taxes.
-The Group assesses its revenue arrangements against specific criteria to determine if it is acting as principal or an agent.
-The Group has concluded that it is acting as principal in all of its revenue arrangements.
-The following specific recognition criteria must also be met before revenue is recognized:
+Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Group and the revenue can be reliably measured.
+Regardless of when the payment is being made, revenue is measured at fair value of the consideration received or receivable, taking into account contractually defined terms of payment and excluding taxes or duty.
+The Group assesses its revenue recognition arrangements against specific criteria in order to determine if it is acting as principal or agent.
+The Group has concluded that it is acting as a principal in all its arrangements.